CycloneDX/cyclonedx-node-npm/README.md

   --spec-version <version>  Which version of CycloneDX spec to use.
                             (choices: "1.2", "1.3", "1.4", default: "1.4")
   --output-reproducible     Whether to go the extra mile and make the output reproducible.
-                            Reproducibility might result in loss of time- and random-based-values.
+                            This requires more resources, and might result in loss of time- and random-based-values.
                             (env: BOM_REPRODUCIBLE)
   --output-format <format>  Which output format to use.
                             (choices: "JSON", "XML", default: "JSON")